autonohm/mrc_n_codebase/README.md

 # 7. Example Robot Behavior

-PROVIDE LINK
+TODO: Add GIF

 # 8. How to upload your code

-Use [this template repository](https://github.com/autonohm/mrc_n_group_0) to fork and create your own repo for your group.
+Clone [this template repository](https://github.com/autonohm/mrc_n_group_0) to your local machine and rename it according to your group id.
-Make sure to set it to private and to add your colleagues.
+In your private account, set up a private repository with this exact name.
+Change the remote adress of your repository to the adress you just created and add your colleagues to allow them collaborating with you.

 Also add us so we can access and review your work:
 - Marco Masannek (marcomasa)
 - Dong Wang (wayne-dwa)
-- Rolf Schmidt (rs-waid)
+- Rolf Schmidt (rs-grimbart)
-- Hannes Haag (todo)
+- Hannes Haag (hannes3010)

+You will find detailed instructions in the template repository.

 # 9. The Master Control Node